Medically reviewed by Drugs.com. Last updated on Jun 5, 2020.

 Refer to adult dosing.

-Dermatological conditions: Infants, Children and Adolescents: Topical: Apply a thin layer over affected area
+Superficial dermatologic irritation: Infants, Children, and Adolescents: Topical: Apply a thin layer over affected area

 Protect from light.

 There are no known significant interactions.